-The CAs support an OCSP capability using the GET and POST methods for Certificates issued in accordance with this CPS.
+The CAs support an OCSP capability using the GET method as described in RFC6960 for Certificates issued in accordance with this CPS.

 The CAs sign and make available OCSP as follows:

 - (i) OCSP responses for Certificates issued to Subordinate CAs are issued at least once every twelve months or within 24 hours after revoking a Subordinate CA Certificate. - (ii) OCSP responses for precertificates [RFC 6962] and Subscriber Certificates are issued at least once every 24 hours.
 OCSP responses will have a validity interval that is greater than 8 hours and not more than 10 days.